dstrus/react-transcripts/34-testing.md

 Unit tests test the smallest thing we can test.
 Something like a single component, a single class, or even a single function.
 In a unit test, we don't worry about how they fit together, just that they work as individual _units_, hence the name.
 Whatever's being tested—the individual function, class, or component—is sometimes referred to as the **unit under test**, or UUT—the thing currently being tested.
 I said that when you're unit testing a function, you're just concerned with how that function works in isolation.
 In other words, given certain input, does it produce the expected output?
 You'll find that testing in general is all about whether reality matches your expectations.
 You expect your code to produce certain output.
 Does it?
 Then the test passes.

-Can you see why pure functions are much easier to test that impure functions?
+Can you see why pure functions are much easier to test than impure functions?
 With a pure function, you know that the output will always be the same, given the same input.
 That's really easy to test, because it's perfectly predictable.
 If your function's output is dependent on something else—like a piece of application state that isn't passed in as an argument, then your test is going to involve some additional setup to get the application into a known state—or to at least simulate the application being in a known state.
 That's doable, but it's messier, and it reminds me of another point...

 Unit tests require no external resources.